rondevera/jslintmate/README.markdown

 * Quick JSLint/JSHint on **command-S**.
 * Full problem details on **control-L** (JSLint) or **control-shift-L** (JSHint)&mdash;both customizable.
-Navigate the full problem list with your mouse/trackpad or keyboard.
+Navigate the list with full mouse/trackpad/keyboard support.
-* Support for **options files** that can be kept in your home directory or in project repositories.
-They use standard JSON/YAML formats, so they can be read not just by JSLintMate, but also by teammates' lint tools in other editors, continuous integration systems, automated testing systems, and more.
-Great for helping your team use the same coding standards everywhere.
+* Support for **options files** that help you&mdash;and your teammates&mdash;use the same coding standards everywhere.
+Options files can live in your home directory or in project repositories.
+They use standard JSON/YAML, so they can be read not just by JSLintMate, but also by teammates' lint tools in other editors, automated testing systems, continuous integration systems, and more.
 * Support for using your own **custom or edge build** of JSLint or JSHint.